Amy Winehouse Foundation: Events

 Since its launch on 14 September 2011, the Amy Winehouse Foundation have done a series of events on every birthday of Amy Winehouse.
-In 2013 (when it would have been Winehouse's 30th birthday), the charity widely celebrated the birthday by doing an exhibition at the Jewish Museum in Camden Town, creating a shop that was for a limited amount of time, named Amy's Pop-Up Shop in Camden Town, a picture gallery entitled as For You I Was A Flame at the Proud Gallery and various performances took place from people involved with the foundation.
+In 2013 (when it would have been Winehouse's 30th birthday), the charity celebrated the birthday by doing an exhibition at the Jewish Museum in Camden Town, creating a shop that was for a limited amount of time, named Amy's Pop-Up Shop in Camden Town, a picture gallery entitled as For You I Was A Flame at the Proud Gallery and various performances took place from people involved with the foundation.

 In 2014, a Statue of Amy Winehouse was unveiled at Stables Market in Camden Town, done by Scott Eaton.
-Winehouse's parents Mitch & Janis were in attendance for the event, as well as Winehouse's friend, Barbara Windsor.
+Winehouse's parents Mitch and Janis were in attendance for the event, as well as Winehouse's friend, Barbara Windsor.

 In 2015, an album was released on Winehouse's birthday, entitled as Amy's Yard - The Sessions: Volume 1.
 The project sees young people with a musical talent mentored to become self-sustaining music artists.
 They are given time in Amy's own studio and are guided by producer Urban Monk who has worked with the likes of Giggs, Wiley, Plan B, Ghetts, Lily Allen and Mr Hudson.